biothings/biothings.api/docs/doc/studio.rst

 .. _fieldbydefault:

-For each field highlighted in blue, you can decide whether you want the field to be searchable or not, and whether the field should be searched by default when no specific field is passed when querying the API.
+For each field highlighted in blue, you can decide whether you want the field to be searchable or not, and whether the field should be searched by default when querying the API.
 Let's click on "gene" field and make it searched by default.

 .. image:: ../_static/genefield.png
    :width: 100%